microsoft/VFSForGit/Atomic.md

         -   We can retry from this error since nothing ever appeared in the virtualization root.
 The placeholder will be overwritten as part of the retry

+With this approach, each placeholder file that will be created will be moved in one at a time to their final location rather than moving all placeholders that may be present in a folder at once.

+In a case where we crash (or the machine crashes, or the user kills the mount process) while expanding a placeholder directory, we will be able to recover by replacing all placeholders that are present in that folder and continuing the enumeration.
+We will not try to short circuit this process and restart the enumeration from where we crashed.
+Any user content that is present in this directory will not be overwritten by the directory enumeration.

+Designs where we moved an entire folder's worth of placeholders were considered, but were tabled in favor of this approach (making any expansion/hydration retriable).

 All of the potential holes identified above are filled by this design, so I believe this to be our best bet to create placeholders in an atomic